Greed, Bros, “Cheat Codes”: Travis Kalanick Testifies For The Second Day In Waymo V. Uber

 Waymo’s legal team examined text messages between Kalanick and Levandowski, who had met even before the engineer had departed Google, and questioned why Kalanick’s phone auto-deleted texts after 30 days.

 But some of those texts were recovered, and Verhoeven showed the jury messages between the pair that includes phrases like “burn the village.”
 (Kalanick said he did not recall what that message was regarding.)
-Another message from Levandowski to the Uber cofounder included a link to the “Greed is Good’ speech and asked Kalanick to deliver a similar speech to employees with a winking face emoji.
+Another message from Levandowski to the Uber cofounder included a link to the “Greed Is Good’ speech and asked Kalanick to deliver a similar speech to employees with a winking face emoji.

 Waymo’s mainly used the messages, however, to establish the idea that Kalanick and Levandowski understood the importance of being first to build a self-driving car.
 Establishing that the former Uber executive believed that “second place was first loser,” Verhoeven built a case that showed a pair of individuals who were very close and willing to take shortcuts and use “cheat codes,” as stated by Kalanick, to eat into Waymo’s lead in the self-driving car space.
 Did you ever call Levandowski “a brother from another mother?”
 Verhoeven asked the witness.